rahmani-sofiane/rahmani-sofiane/README.md

 I’m currently learning pure Javascript.

-I’m interested in front-end development and I aim at developing new skills in framework like Vue.js and library like Matters.js and Three.js
+I’m interested in front-end development and I aim at developing new skills in frameworks like Vue.js and libraries like Matters.js and Three.js